The Many Uses of Hemp

 Commercial and Industrial Uses

-But the most common commercial use for hemp has to be in bird and animal feed, especially in places like Europe.
-Most of the hemp seeds sold there are used for feeding purposes.
+In places like Europe, however, hemp’s most common commercial use has to be in bird and animal feed.
+The vast majority of the hemp seeds sold there are put to good use in animal feed.

 Food Applications